rwb/c200/README.md

 ### Lesson 13 - Thursday 3/13/25

-* Reminder: your second assignment will be distributed on Thursday -- 3/13/25.
+* Reminder: your second assignment will be distributed today (Thursday 3/13/25).
 It will be due at 11:59pm on Wednesday 3/26/25.
 * For this week's homework, you should be looking at Chapter 7 homework problems 7.1-7.5; these will be covered in tomorrow's discussion section.

 #### Topic 28; Coin Flipping (Continued; pp. 137-138).